pgorod/pgorod.github.io/_pages/PowerReplacerTechnical.md

 ### Introduction

-PowerReplacer is a SponsorWare add-on for SuiteCRM that provides enhanced Workflow capabilities, by adding buttons in views that manually trigger Workflows.
+PowerReplacer is a SponsorWare add-on for SuiteCRM that provides enhanced Templating capabilities, vastly improving regular emails, campaigns, and even ordinary fields.

 Check out the full [Product page and Demo video](/power-replacer).